 In L/C transactions, the bill of lading is the linchpin of the payment mechanism:

-Critical point: If the B/L contains discrepancies from the L/C terms (wrong port, different cargo description, claused instead of clean, missing "shipped on board" notation), the bank rejects the documents and payment is withheld.
-Even minor discrepancies like a misspelled company name can trigger a rejection.
+Critical point: If the B/L contains discrepancies from the L/C terms, such as a wrong port, a different cargo description, a claused instead of a clean B/L, or a missing "shipped on board" notation, the bank rejects the documents and payment is withheld.
+Even minor discrepancies, like a misspelled company name, can trigger a rejection.
 This is why B/L accuracy is paramount in L/C transactions.

-The shipper name on the B/L doesn't match the commercial invoice.
+The shipper name on the B/L does not match the commercial invoice.
 The consignee address differs from the L/C instructions.
 The notify party is missing or incorrect.

 Impact: Bank rejection for L/C transactions.
 Customs queries and potential holds.
 Delivery to the wrong party.

-Prevention: Cross-check every party name and address against the commercial invoice, L/C (if applicable), and customs filing before confirming the draft B/L.
+Prevention: Cross-check every party name and address against the commercial invoice, the L/C if applicable, and the customs filing before confirming the draft B/L.

-Impact: Customs rejection, AMS issues for US-bound cargo, bank rejection for L/C.
+Impact: Customs rejection, AMS issues for cargo bound for the US, and bank rejection for an L/C.

 Prevention: Use specific commodity descriptions that match the commercial invoice exactly.
-Don't abbreviate or generalize.
+Do not abbreviate or generalize.

 Impact: Disputes about freight payment responsibility.
-Carrier may hold the cargo at destination pending freight collection.
-Bank may reject documents if freight terms don't match L/C requirements.
+The carrier may hold the cargo at destination pending freight collection.
+The bank may reject documents if freight terms do not match L/C requirements.

-For negotiable B/Ls, the consignee field must correctly state "to order" or "to the order of [party name]."
-A straight B/L issued when a negotiable B/L was required (or vice versa) creates significant problems.
+For negotiable B/Ls, the consignee field must correctly state "to order" or "to the order of [party name]".
+A straight B/L issued when a negotiable B/L was required, or the reverse, creates significant problems.

-Impact: If the B/L should be negotiable but isn't, the bank cannot use it as a document of title.
+Impact: If the B/L should be negotiable but is not, the bank cannot use it as a document of title.
 If it should be straight but is negotiable, the cargo could theoretically be claimed by an unauthorized party holding the original.

 Typically three originals, though the number can vary.
-All originals are equally valid — presenting any single original at the destination is sufficient to claim the cargo.
+All originals are equally valid, so presenting any single original at the destination is sufficient to claim the cargo.
 This is why all originals must be accounted for and controlled, particularly in L/C transactions where the bank holds the full set.

 Yes, but amendments require the consent of the carrier and the return of the original set for re-issuance.
 Amendments after the vessel has sailed are more complicated and may require additional documentation.
-Frequent amendments raise red flags with carriers and customs authorities.
-Get the draft right before confirming.
+Frequent amendments raise red flags with carriers and customs authorities, so the goal is to get the draft right before confirming.